 BEYOND GROWTH AS WE KNOW IT - HOW CAN WE STOP CONSUMING OUR FUTURE?

-A final audience with Satyajit Das, and launch of The Rescope Project
+A final audience with Satyajit Das to launch The Rescope Project

-To be broadcast by Big Ideas, on ABC Radio National & introduced by Mike Hirst, CEO of Bendigo Bank
+To be broadcast by the ABC's Big Ideas & introduced by Mike Hirst, CEO of Bendigo Bank

 Coming off a sold out auditorium at the Sydney Opera House for the Festival of Dangerous Ideas, The Rescope Project presents globally recognised analyst and former financier, Satyajit Das, on stage for the last time.
 Join us for an incisive presentation and probing conversation about the great transitions facing human societies.

 Recent economic growth and understandings of prosperity have been based on excessive debt, environmental damage and overuse of non-renewable resources.
 In an effort to sustain an unsustainable model, problems and costs are being pushed into the future to feed current consumption and lifestyles.
 But the transfer of wealth from the future cannot go on forever.
-The process robs the generations to come – our children.
 How can we change our world to deal with these issues in a constructive way?